KitwareMedical/SlicerVirtualReality/README.md

 - Translate controllers in parallel up/down/left/right/forward/backward: translate all objects
 - Move controller

-Notes:
+> [!NOTE]
-- When you grab and move object, a parent transform is automatically created for it (if it has not been under a transform already) and that transform is modified.
+> - When you grab and move object, a parent transform is automatically created for it (if it has not been under a transform already) and that transform is modified.
-- To move a group of objects together, assign the same parent transform to them.
+> - To move a group of objects together, assign the same parent transform to them.
 You can do that in _Data_ module's _Transform hierarchy_ tab by drag-and-dropping objects under the same transform (or by double-clicking in the _Applied Transform_ column in  _Data_ module's _Transform hierarchy_ tab and selecting a transform; or by selecting a transform in _Transforms_ module and applying it to all the nodes that must move together).
-- Either left or right controller can be used to grab an object.
+> - Either left or right controller can be used to grab an object.
 Each controller can be used to grab an object and move independently.
-- By default all objects are selectable.
+> - By default all objects are selectable.
 An object can be made non-selectable (thus non-movable) in Data module / Subject hierarchy tab, right-clicking on the node and unchecking "Toggle Selectable".
-- Moving of segmentation nodes is slow.
+> - Moving of segmentation nodes is slow.
 If you want to move segmentations using controllers then export them to model nodes (in _Data_ module, right-click on the segmentation node and choose _Export visible segments to models_) and transform the model nodes.

 ## Other features